Japan launches 'moon sniper' lunar lander SLIM into space | Technology

 Dubbed the "moon sniper", Japan aims to land SLIM within 100 metres of its target site on the lunar surface.
 The $100-million mission is expected to start the landing by February after a long, fuel-efficient approach trajectory.
 "The big objective of SLIM is to prove the high-accuracy landing ... to achieve 'landing where we want' on the lunar surface, rather than 'landing where we can'," JAXA President Hiroshi Yamakawa told a news conference.

-The country aims to send an astronaut to the moon's surface in the latter half of the 2020s as part of NASA's Artemis programme.
+JAXA plans a joint Lunar Polar Exploration Mission (LUPEX) with the Indian Space Research Organisation beyond 2025, in which Japan's H3 rocket will carry India's next lunar lander into space.
+The country also aims to send an astronaut to the moon's surface in the latter half of the 2020s as part of NASA's Artemis programme.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)